8bearings/Trick-Suggester-App/README.md

 <h1> Skate Trick Progression App </h1>

-Use the app to track progress in a journey to learn how to skate.
+Use the app to generate new skateboarding tricks to learn.
 (Beginner-Advanced)

 Link to project: https://trick-suggestor.herokuapp.com/